eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipantListener/domainParticipantListener.rst

 By default, all these callbacks are empty and do nothing.
 The client should implement a specialization of this class overriding the callbacks that are needed on the application.
-Callbacks that are not overriden will maintain their empty implementation.
+Callbacks that are not overridden will maintain their empty implementation.

 DomainParticipantListener inherits from :class:`TopicListener`, :class:`PublisherListener`, and
 :class:`SubscriberListener`.